BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Guaranteed Varkid Evolution/README.md

 =====

 This mod must be imported into FilterTool/BLCMM with `Developer tools` -> `Add single mod`.
-Choose the file `Guaranteed Varkid Evolution` and have at it!
+Choose the file `Guaranteed Varkid Evolution.txt` and have at it!

 Mod Construction / Implementation Details
 =========================================